We are reader-supported, earning a commission when you purchase through our links.

 ⛔ No branded dashboard for donors

-Those platforms attract a lot of start-ups because they’re cheap, no-code, and make pretty decent websites.
+Those platforms attract a lot of start-ups because they’re cheap, have no code, and make pretty decent websites.
 And I’m not out to trash them–this site uses Squarespace too!
 They’re especially a great fit when you just need a site and a place to collect donations.

 So what can you do?